-Tax Filing in Japan
+Tax Filing as a Contractor in Japan

 |When Do You Need to Lodge Your Tax Return?||The calendar year ends on 31 December.
 The lodging of tax returns begins on 15 February.
 Note: refund returns (explained below) can be filed prior to 16 February so it is recommended that these returns be filed as early as possible.|

 |Tax Filing Deadline||15 March|

 How to File Taxes in Japan as a Contractor

 In Japan, income tax is based on a self-assessment system.
 Generally, taxpayers must file tax returns to declare income and deductions and pay the tax due.
 However, if you’re considered a resident for tax purposes, you may not be required to file taxes due to Japan’s Year-End Adjustment System.
 This means that wage earners have their tax withheld by the employer and receive an adjustment at year end to refund or pay the tax balance.
 You will be required to file a tax return if:

 - You leave Japan before the year ends.

 - Your annual salary exceeds 20 million yen.